cmsc388M/spring20/project2/ui/README.md

   - The _**Line Renderer**_ component is a standard Unity component used to draw a line in 3D space.
 You already saw a usage of this in the teleportation section.
     - In the current version of the Oculus Integration, it looks like the _**Material**_ for the _**Line Renderer**_ in this prefab is missing.
 As a result, you should create your own material, set its _**Shader**_ to `Oculus` -> `Unlit`, change the color (if you'd like), and assign this new material to the _**Line Renderer**_.
   - The _**Laser Pointer**_ script basically visualizes the UI Raycast performed by the _**OVR Input Module**_ by appropriately adjusting the starting and ending points of the _**Line Renderer**_ and then moving a small _**Sphere**_ onto the end of the line.
     - You should change its _**Laser Beam Behavior**_ property to _**On When Target Hit**_.
 This will only show the visualization when the user is actually pointing onto a UI Canvas rather than having the line be present at all times.
+Note that _**Laser Beam Behavior**_ is a private field in the _**Laser Pointer**_ script, and thus it can't be seen in the Unity Editor by default.
+Opening up the script and changing the field's access level to public should fix this.
 - There is also a simple, small _**Sphere**_ GameObject that is placed at the current "hit point" onto the UI, as described in the last bullet point.

 The _**UIHelpers**_ GameObject also contains a script called the _**Handed Input Selector**_, which basically determines the currently active controller and then sets the _**OVR Input Module**_'s _**Ray Transform**_ to that controller's anchor's transform.